top of page

 Circular 29/2025/TT-BKHCN takes effect on 31 December 2025.

 All ICT equipment imported or distributed in Vietnam from this date must comply with the new conformity requirements.
-Certificates and declarations issued before this date remain valid until their stated expiry.
+Certificates and declarations issued before this date will remain valid until their stated expiry.

 3. Impact on Wireless Networking Equipment

 3.1.
-Wireless devices are now classified as high-risk (Group-2)
+Wireless Devices Classified as High-Risk (Group-2)

-This means:
+This classification means:

 • Certification of Conformity (CR) is mandatory, followed by